cristian-guerrero/legion-go-tricks/README.md

 ### Fix dark colored screen tone shift when moving mouse/trackpad

+Before trying the following fix, first try enabling the `Use Native Color Temperature` toggle in the `Display` settings in game mode.

 In Game mode, enable `Developer mode` under the `System` settings.

 Then, in the `Developer` settings option that shows up in the Steam settings, make sure to Enable `Steam Color Management`.